 Mark Blacklock is a doctor of the fourth dimension, speaks third-class Japanese and was once a human cannonball.
 He lives in South London with his wife and three daughters.
-Mark's debut novel, I'M JACK, about the Yorkshire RIpper hoaxer, was published by Granta in June 2015, and is currently being made into a feature film.
+Mark's debut novel, I'M JACK, about the Yorkshire RIpper hoaxer, was published by Granta in June 2015.

 Praise for I'M JACK (2015)